 The individual techniques have shown how network data can be gathered from optimally located instrumentation and automatically checked, analysed and presented, to provide timely information for network operation decision making, and for flow and pressure event detection and location.
-Each of the methods presented can improve current distribution network knowledge, and are valuable steps towards improving net-10 work management.
+Each of the methods presented can improve current distribution network knowledge, and are valuable steps towards improving network management.